M2 Browning: Manufacturers

+Variants

 The basic M2 was deployed in U.S. service in a number of subvariants, all with separate complete designations as per the US Army system.
 The basic designation as mentioned in the introduction is Browning Machine Gun, Cal. .50, M2, with others as described below.

 The development of the M1921 water-cooled machine gun which led to the M2, meant that the initial M2s were, in fact, water-cooled.
 These weapons were designated Browning Machine Gun, Cal. .50, M2, Water-Cooled, Flexible.
 There was no fixed water-cooled version.

-Improved air-cooled heavy barrel versions came in three subtypes.
-The basic infantry model, Browning Machine Gun, Cal. .50, M2, HB, Flexible, a fixed developed for use on the M6 Heavy Tank designated Browning Machine Gun, Cal. .50, M2, HB, Fixed, and a "turret type" whereby "Flexible" M2s were modified slightly for use in tank turrets.
-The subvariant designation Browning Machine Gun, Cal. .50, M2, HB, TT was only used for manufacturing, supply, and administration identification and separation from flexible M2s.
+Improved air-cooled heavy barrel versions came in three subtypes: the basic infantry model, Browning Machine Gun, Cal. .50, M2, HB, Flexible; a fixed developed for use on the M6 Heavy Tank designated Browning Machine Gun, Cal. .50, M2, HB, Fixed; and a "turret type" whereby "Flexible" M2s were modified slightly for use in tank turrets (this subvariant's designation Browning Machine Gun, Cal. .50, M2, HB, TT was only used for manufacturing, supply, and administration identification and separation from flexible M2s).

 A number of additional subvariants were developed after the end of World War II.
 The M2 Heavy Barrel, M48 Turret Type was developed for the commander's cupola on the M48 Patton tank.
 The cupola mount on the M48A2 and M48A3 was thoroughly disliked by most tankers, as it proved unreliable in service.
 An externally mounted M2 was later adopted for the commander's position on the M1 Abrams tanks.
 Three subvariants were also developed for use by the U.S. Navy on a variety of ships and watercraft including the soft mount and fixed type versions.
 The fixed types fire from a solenoid trigger and come in left- or right-hand feed variants for use on the Mk 56 Mod 0 dual mount and other mounts.

-Huaqing Machinery has made a clone of the M2HB known as the CS/LM6, which was released publicly in 2010 in foreign weapons expo conventions.
+Huaqing Machinery has made a clone of the M2HB known as the CS/LM6, which was released publicly in 2010 at foreign weapons expo conventions.
 It was made with a picatinny rail on the receiver in order to have quick installation of various optics.
 The original M2HB tripod and parts can be used on the CS/LM6.